wesley-dean/temperature_sensor_json/README.md

 * pin 7: signal

-I didn't bother with a breadboard -- I used the 3x female to female wires that came with the DHT11 sensor
+I didn't bother with a breadboard -- I used the 3x female to female wires that came with the DHT11 sensor.

 ## Server Startup